mindmotivate/multicloudclass/Load-Balancing-with-Azure.md

 After the deployment is complete, you may select "go to resource" <br>
 You will see what appears to be a “Firewall” environment complete with all of the bells and whistles!<br>
 <br>
-First...A few ground rules regarding Security Groups.....<br>
+Before we continue...A few ground rules regarding "Security Groups".....<br>
 >• Never modify your "Deny Rules” such as "Deny all inbound" or "Deny all outbound"<br>
 >• Never touch "outbound rules"<br>
 >*If you break any of these rules, you will run the risk of rendering your firewall useless!<br>*